mogazz69/Kickstarter-analysis1/README.md

 # Summary
 One of the limitations of this data set is the small sample size.
-In addition, a box and whisker graph could provide some onsite on what potential outliers are in the data set.
+In addition, a box and whisker graph could provide some insite on what potential outliers are in the data set.